sabrunel/dnd-character-generator/README.md

 ## What's next?

-Some features are currently missing to call this character complete: background and occupation, proper starting inventory, physical traits and behavior, and - why not - a name.
+Some features are currently missing to call this character complete: background and occupation, proper starting inventory and - why not - a name.